 A Swiss family company with 20 years’ experience in breastfeeding products.
 They have a small range of manual, home use and professional pumps you can hire.
 They are WHO compliant to protect breastfeeding rates.
 Ardo also adopt a child labour free standard when producing their breast pumps.

 A relatively new brand to the USA.
 The company is focused on working with experts and engineers to provide women with a range of effective pumps.
 Their current range includes 5 electric options.
 All the pumps are FDA approved for safety and quality.

 A US based company with nearly 100 years of baby feeding experience.
 The company focused on easy to use products to benefits parents.
 They have a range of 3 manual and electric breast pumps.
-Their double breast pump has been awarded various awards for features and affordability.
+Their double breast pump has been selected for various awards for features and affordability.

 Created by a mom almost 30 years ago the brand has grown into a huge brand for breastfeeding products.
 You probably know them for their best-selling lanolin nipple cream.
-Yet they have a range of quality breast pumps.
-Our favourite manual breast pump is form the Lansinoh range.
+However, they have a range of quality breast pumps.
+Our favorite manual breast pump is from the Lansinoh range.

 Founded in 1961 by a Swiss family the company has expanded to over 90 countries worldwide.
 With over 30 years’ experience in the USA it’s hands down the world leading breast pump brand.
 They have a huge range of high quality, award winning products and accessories to meet all lifestyle needs.

 A brand set up in 2012 by registered nurses and certified lactation consultants.
 They focus on what moms need: effective and affordable breast pumps.
 They have one of the most extensive breast pump ranges only second to Medela.
 Spectra is already well established in the UK and Australia.